-A good note-taking strategy will aid students in the MD Program at the University of Wisconsin School of Medicine and Public Health.
+A good note-taking strategy will aid student success at the University of Wisconsin School of Medicine and Public Health.

 Notes, notes, everywhere.
 Students tend to want one nice neat summary to go back to when studying before a test.
 That's a good idea if you aren't spending too much time writing and rewriting between each step of your learning sequence.